ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 [^stable-chat]: Messages can take up to 15 seconds to arrive.
 [^countdown-timers-stable]: Set a countdown using a command, no automatic start.
 [^countdown-timers-lazer]: Set a countdown from the game UI to automatically start the match.
-[^queue-modes]: Turn on to allow anyone in a lobby to queue new beatmaps, aka "host rotate"
+[^queue-modes]: Turn on to allow anyone in a lobby to queue new beatmaps, a.k.a. "host rotate".